 Language of Landscaping

 Do you ever feel like landscaping is a foreign language someone forgot to teach you?
-Some of the words seem more complicated than they have to be and some of them just plain don't make any sense at all!
+Some of the words seem more complicated than they have to be, and some plain doesn't make any sense!
 For instance, annual is pretty harmless.
 That's a plant that lives for a year.
 But biennial?
-Something to do with the bicentennial maybe?
+Something to do with the bicentennial, maybe?
 No, that's just a plant that lives for two years.
-A plant like parsley is a biennial.
-It produces leaves the first year, flowers the next year, then dies.
+Plant-like parsley is a biennial.
+It produces leaves the first year, flowers the following year, then dies.

-To be a perennial, technically a plant just has to live for more than two years, but most live far longer than that.
+To be a perennial, technically, a plant has to live for more than two years, but most live far longer than that.
 Generally, a perennial can withstand a good winter.
-It may die back, but come the warmer weather, it'll spring back to life.
-Taken literally, shrubs and trees are perennials, too, but most people don't refer to them that way.
+It may die back, but come to the warmer weather, it'll spring back to life.
+It is Taken; literally, shrubs and trees are perennials, too, but most people don't refer to them that way.
 Snow on the mountain, a perennial member of the parsley family, can be found in our mail order nursery.

 Source to Buy Plants for Landscaping to Change your Look